shopgate/shopware6-webcheckout/README.md

 ## Signature Secret

-The JWT library we use imposes strict secret security as follows:
+The JWT library imposes strict `APP_SECRET` security rules as follows:

 * the secret must be at least 8 characters in length;
 * contain numbers;